augustl/path-travel-agent/README.md

 }
 ```

-`MyRes` can be anything you want, we don't care.
-The generic is only there for type safety, and we return your response as-is, without any processing.
+### The response object.

 ```java
 class MyRes {
 }
 ```

+`MyRes` can be anything you want, we don't care.
+The generic is only there for type safety, and we return your response as-is, without any processing.

 `MyRes` will probably contain information returned from calling business logic in your app, so you will probably have a field called `body` and `status` on it.
 But this is completely up to you.

-There are many ways to create a router.
-Here's the most flexible one, the builder.
+### Creating a router

 ```java
 PathTravelAgent<MyReq, MyRes> pta = PathTravelAgent.Builder.<MyReq,MyRes>start()